Bbs1412/SmartAttendanceSystem/README.md

 # Smart Attendance System
-Smart Attendance System to automate the attendance calculation in lectures using Python.
-- this is the project Description
-- add the Description of the project here later...
+The Smart Attendance System automates attendance calculation during lectures using a video uploaded through a user-friendly interface.
+The system processes the video frames with OpenCV, identifies students using pre-trained face encodings, and calculates attendance based on a threshold of 75% frame presence.
+It ensures concurrency with threading and provides results in a downloadable Excel format.

 ## Index: